admiralrua/Algorithms-illustrated-by-Python/preparation-02/statistics.md

 - Chi-squared test
 - Correlation and dependence

-### Exploratory data analysis
+## Exploratory data analysis
 Exploratory data analysis (EDA) is an approach to analyzing data sets to summarize their main characteristics, often with visual methods.
 A statistical model can be used or not, but primarily EDA is for seeing what the data can tell us beyond the formal modeling or hypothesis testing task.
+A very nice example of EDA can be found [here](https://en.wikipedia.org/wiki/Exploratory_data_analysis).